gooddata/gooddata-ruby/_posts/2014-01-02-working-wth-project.markdown

 project_from.object_transfer(objects, :project => project_to)
 {% endhighlight %}

-You can use any of the ways to specify both project or objects.
-Project id or project object for projects and object_id, uri and the object itself for the objects.
+You can use one of multiple supported methods for specifying projects and objects: Project id or project object for projects and object_id, uri and the object itself for the objects.

+* For API documentation, see [Metadata API](https://developer.gooddata.com/api#metadata).

 ###Inviting a user
 TBD

-###Usual stuff
-You can do the typical small stuf with a project
+###Project management
+You can use the following commands to manage basic aspects of your project:

 {% highlight ruby %}
 project = GoodData::Project['project_id']